openemail/openemail-docs-v1/docs/b_n_r_backup.md

 ### Backup

-You can use the provided script `helper-scripts/backup_and_restore.sh` to backup mailcow automatically.
+You can use the provided script `helper-scripts/backup_and_restore.sh` to backup openemail automatically.

 Please do not copy this script to another location.